DericWard/Ask-God2/README.md

 The app's intuitive interface makes it easy to navigate and use, while its robust features ensure that you get the most out of your chatbot experience.
 Whether you're seeking information, advice, or just some interesting conversation, put your faith in Ask God.
 [Something about local storage here...]

 ##Features
-Search field, local storage for responses, and abilty to download responses as a pdf, contact form
+Search field, local storage for responses, and abilty to download responses as a pdf, contact form, quotes by Albert Einstein

 ##Tools
-Node.js, React.js, npm.js, Axios, MUI, FileServer.js, Email.js, Logic Pro X
+Node.js, React.js, npm.js, Axios, MUI, FileServer.js, Email.js, Logic Pro X, ChatGPT

 ##View Project